foundersandcoders/coursebook/src/workshops/applicant-git-1/index.md

 From here, you can continue to stage, commit and push your changes.

-There's no hard and fast rule for how often you should commit.
-This might be after every 20 lines of code; every 30 or 60 minutes; or after each feature you complete.
-Getting into the habit of making small commits often will give you a good level of practice with _Git flow_ as well as GitHub activity on your profile (green squares).
+You should commit once you have completed a change or feature, not after writing certain amount of code, and don't wait until a project is complete.
+Getting into the habit of making small commits often will give you a good level of practice with Git.
 Regularly pushing your changes will ensure your codebase is backed up and version-controlled.
+Additonally, you'll have GitHub activity on your profile (green squares).